vmayoral/beginner_tutorials/README.md

 * Create a ROS package the usual way (`catkin_create_pkg`).

+* Edit the CMakeLists so that it'll deploy files according to your needs (check http://ros.org/wiki/catkin/CMakeLists.txt).

-* Upload the code of the package to a github repository
+* Upload the code of the package to a github repository.

 * Create a bitbake recipe such as the one provided for this example available at https://github.com/vmayoral/beagle-ros/blob/master/recipes/beginner-tutorials/beginner-tutorials_git.bb

-* TODO
+* Put the recipe in the meta-ros file structure (check USAGE instructions for an example)

+* cross-compile and install the package as explained in the USAGE section

 LICENSE
 =======